JinxxedVexx/JinxxedVexx/README.md

 I usually hang around the bakery or spawn, but if you don't see me there I'm probably wandering around!

-My bestie [Dayne](https://github.com/yesterdayne) is generally with me, she's pretty nonverbal (most of the time).
 I tend to play Ponytown in the background, while in call and doing other things, and just hang around to people-watch.
 I don't mind conversations or meeting people at all!
 I have a ton of interests and love chatting about them!

 If you're wearing a skin that coincides with mine, feel free to hang around me and vibe!